avdifua/IF-108.DevOps_eSchool/README.md

 ## Deploying the app eSchool in google cloud.
+And don't forget to open 8080 port in google cloud:
+VPC network > Firewall

 Google Cloud Platform Setup Prior to using this plugin, you will first need to make sure you have a Google Cloud Platform account, enable Google Compute Engine, and create a Service Account for API Access.